Projective plane: Fano subplanes

 A Fano subplane is a subplane isomorphic to PG(2, 2), the unique projective plane of order 2.

 If you consider a quadrangle (a set of 4 points no three collinear) in this plane, the points determine six of the lines of the plane.
 The remaining three points (called the diagonal points of the quadrangle) are the points where the lines that do not intersect at a point of the quadrangle meet.
 The seventh line consists of all the diagonal points (usually drawn as a circle or semicircle).

-In finite desarguesian planes, PG(2, q), Fano subplanes exist if and only if q is even (that is, a power of 2).
-The situation in non-desarguesian planes is unsettled.
-They could exist in any non-desarguesian plane of order greater than 6, and indeed, they have been found in all non-desarguesian planes in which they have been looked for (in both odd and even orders).
+In finite Desarguesian planes, PG(2, q), Fano subplanes exist if and only if q is even (that is, a power of 2).
+An open question, widely attributed to Hanna Neumann, though it does not appear in her published work, is: Does every non-Desarguesian plane contain a Fano subplane?
+They could exist in any non-Desarguesian plane, and indeed, they have been shown to exist in several families of non-Desarguesian planes, including Figueroa planes, Hughes planes and many translation planes.

-An open question, apparently due to Hanna Neumann though not published by her, is: Does every non-desarguesian plane contain a Fano subplane?

 A theorem concerning Fano subplanes due to (Gleason 1956) is:

-If every quadrangle in a finite projective plane has collinear diagonal points, then the plane is desarguesian (of even order).
+If every quadrangle in a finite projective plane has collinear diagonal points, then the plane is Desarguesian (of even order).